 It is an overcast summer afternoon in Brooklyn, New York in 1964.
 The clouds overhead are white but black clouds are on the horizon and approaching.
 Alice is a 26 year old housewife.
 She is feeding her 14 month old daughter, Mary, who is seated in a highchair.
 Her 4 year old son, Anthony, is playing in the back yard.
 She hears a thunderclap in the distance.
 She turns to the screen door and yells, “Anthony, come inside!”
 She resumes feeding Mary.
 Alice hears the sound of a heavy downpour.
 She feeds Mary another spoonful of baby food then steps to the screen door.
 “Anthony!
 Anthony!
 Get inside now!”
 Anthony takes his time walking to the door and Mary cries and bangs on her highchair.
 Alice rushes back to Mary.
 Anthony steps inside.
 He is wet and muddy and has tracked mud onto the kitchen floor.
 She gives Anthony a bath.
 He splashes water all over the bathroom floor.

 Across town Alice’s older sister Molly sits expressionless at her desk.
 She is wearing a black, knee length skirt with a plain white blouse.
 Mildred, a woman about 60 and dressed the same as Molly walks into the office.
 She has a bunch of folders in her arms.
 They exchange expressionless greetings as Mildred plops the folders onto Molly’s inbox.
-Molly wonders if that will be her in 30 years.
+Molly wonders if Mildred is a vision of herself in 30 years.

 Alice has finished cleaning the children, bathroom, and kitchen.
 Anthony is playing on the floor in the living room and Mary is sitting in her play pen.
 It is a rare moment of relative calm.
 Soon she will have to begin cooking dinner.
 She sits in the kitchen and lights a cigarette.
 Her mind drifts back to when she was in grammar school.
 She wrote a make believe biography of a woman.
 The woman graduated high school at 18, married at 21, and had two children, one boy and one girl.
 Then she died at age 70.
 So far that has been her life.
 Alice wonders if her next significant life event will be her funeral.